modelab/grasshopper-primer/en/1-foundations/1-1/1_installing-and-launching-grasshopper.md

 ![IMAGE](images/1-1-1/1-1-1_005-launching-c.png)
 >Split the screen so that Grasshopper does not obstruct the Rhino Viewports.
-You can do this by dragging each window to opposite sides of the screen, or by holding the Wondows key and pressing the left or right arrows.
+You can do this by dragging each window to opposite sides of the screen, or by holding the Windows key and pressing the left or right arrows.